DorcasLanyero/2N/wiki/Game Specification.md

 * Ability to add numbers

 ### Game Mechanics
 The game consists of a grid of tiles, initially empty except for one tile with the value of 2.
 Using the WASD or arrow keys, the user shifts the blocks around the board.
 Each time a key is pressed, all of the tiles that are not touching an edge or an incompatible tile in the direction of the key moves as far as it can in that direction.
 If the tile impacts a tile that is compatible, it combines with that tile, producing a new tile with the value of the sum of the two tiles.  **Note:** Two tiles are compatible when they contain the same value.

+Additionally, each time one of the direction keys is pressed, a new tile is spawned in a random location on the board with a value of 2.

 ### Items and Powerups
+The board consists of tiles

 ### Progression and Challenge